Have fun with chalk.

 We bring a carton of water to wash our chalk markings away when we are done.
 On this day, we also jumped into the resulting puddles and talked about the different footprints and bicycle track marks that we made.
 It was a hot day so within 30 min, the ground was dry, prompting questions about evaporation, and the factors that influence its rate.

 You can use chalk to write or draw at the corridor right outside your flat, as we often do.
 Another idea is to use a wet paintbrush – just use water – to “paint” on the floor or pavement.
 Bathroom walls are our canvas too – we use watercolours and the kids each have a sponge to wash them off after.
 They get to paint and play, and I have a sparkling new shower area after.
+The kids get their dose of Vitamin D and fresh air to keep their immunity up, while we still practise #socialdistancing.

 Have fun with your children!